 Style of the PUMA Future Rider Play On

 With color variations ranging from Fluo Green to splashes of neon yellow to the basic black and white, figuring out what clothes to wear with this trainer are endless.

-- Men can don on skinny black joggers, plain black tee, and a pair of Black/Fluo Green/Dazzling Blue on feet to make the pops of color stand out.
+Men can don skinny black joggers, plain black tee, and a pair of Black/Fluo Green/Dazzling Blue on their feet to make the pops of color stand out.

-- For the trendy gal, putting on the colorful Luminous Purple/Fluo Pink kick and paired with some boyfriend jeans and a plain white midi crop screams fashion.
+For the trendy gal, putting on the colorful Luminous Purple/Fluo Pink kick paired with some boyfriend jeans and a plain white midi crop screams fashion.

-Apart from the pops of colors, one of the features that Puma retained from the Fast Rider is the first-of-its-kind Federbein outsole.
-The construction of the outsole is tweaked to fit the casual-cool lifestyle of today and streamlining it in the Future Rider.
+Apart from the pops of colors, one of the features that PUMA retained from the Fast Rider is the first-of-its-kind Federbein outsole.
+The construction of the outsole fits the casual-cool lifestyle of today and streamlines it in the Future Rider.

 Released in 1980, the Fast Rider also launched the Federbein outsole.
 The inverted V pattern on the outsole provided traction, stability, and grip.
-It imitates automotive suspension to give a more cushioned road feel.
+It imitates automotive suspension that gives a more cushioned road feel.

 The running world took notice of the Rider not only for the revolutionary trainer technology, but because the studs on the sole were great for the tracks, the roads, and the trails, making it an all-terrain running shoe.

-Launched under Puma’s Futro -- a mish-mash of Future/Retro -- approach of tapping up-and-coming pop culture influencers, Puma partners with artists Danileigh and YBN Cordae for the Rider Pack launch.
+Launched under PUMA’s Futro -- a mish-mash of Future/Retro -- the approach of tapping up-and-coming pop culture influencers, PUMA partners with artists Danileigh and YBN Cordae for the Rider Pack launch.